Mary B. Keen, 82, of Tiffin, passed away on Tuesday, March 17, 2020 at St. Vincent Mercy Medical Center.

 In lieu of flowers, memorial contributions may be made to Tiffin-Seneca Public Library.
 As a child, Mary regularly went to her local public library for her love of reading , a joy which lasted throughout her life.

 Hoffmann-Gottfried-Mack Funeral Home & Crematory is assisting the family with arrangements.

 Condolences may be sent and the guestbook signed at www.hgmackfuneralhome.com.

-To plant a tree in memory of Mary B. (Kiss) Keen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary B. (Kiss) Keen, please visit our floral store.